ESPN CFB analyst thinks this week is a must-win for Oklahoma Sooners

 The Sooners have to find a way to win this weekend if they want to make the postseason, per ESPN’s Greg McElroy.

-The Oklahoma Sooners are 5-4 overall on the 2024 season, but just 1-4 in [autotag]SEC[/autotag] play.
-After defeating the Maine Black Bears last week, OU now heads on the road to visit the Missouri Tigers in a primetime clash in Columbia.
+The Oklahoma Sooners are 5-4 overall but 1-4 in [autotag]SEC[/autotag] play.
+After defeating the Maine Black Bears last week, OU heads to Columbia for a prime-time clash with the Missouri Tigers.

-With [autotag]Brent Venables[/autotag]’ team needing just one more win in three remaining tries to get to six wins, and therefore bowl eligibility, one might be tempted to think that OU wouldn’t be sunk if they were to lose on Saturday.
+With [autotag]Brent Venables[/autotag]’ team needing one more win in three remaining tries to gain bowl eligibility, one might be tempted to think OU wouldn’t be sunk if it were to lose on Saturday.

-But on his podcast “Always College Football“, ESPN college football analyst Greg McElroy believes this week’s contest is absolutely crucial if Oklahoma wants to extend their 25-year bowl game streak.
+But on his podcast “Always College Football,” ESPN college football analyst Greg McElroy believes this week’s contest is absolutely crucial if Oklahoma wants to extend its 25-year bowl game streak.

 The former national championship-winning quarterback at Alabama detailed just how difficult OU’s remaining three games are, and how pivotal Saturday’s game is for the Sooners.